 PSERS administers a governmental cost-sharing, multi-employer defined benefit pension plan (Pension Plan) and a governmental cost-sharing, multi-employer defined benefit Health Insurance Premium Assistance Program (Premium Assistance), an OPEB plan, to public school employees of the Commonwealth of Pennsylvania.
+In addition, PSERS administers the Health Options Program (HOP) for its retirees.
+The HOP is a PSERS sponsored voluntary health insurance program for the sole benefit of PSERS retirees, spouses of retirees, and survivor annuitants and their dependents who participate in the HOP.
+The HOP is funded exclusively by the premiums paid by participants for the benefit coverage they elect.
 PSERS issues a publicly available financial report that can be obtained at www.psers.pa.gov.

-Employees eligible for PSERS benefits include all full-time public school employees, part-time hourly public school employees who render at least 500 hours of service in the school year, and part-time per diem public school employees who render at least 80 days of service in the school year in any of the reporting entities in Pennsylvania.
+Employees eligible for PSERS benefits include all full-time public school employees, parttime hourly public school employees who render at least 500 hours of service in the school year, and part-time per diem public school employees who render at least 80 days of service in the school year in any of the reporting entities in Pennsylvania.

-Retirees can participate in the Premium Assistance if they satisfy the following criteria:
+Retirees who participate in the HOP or a Commonwealth public school employer-sponsored health insurance program are eligible for Premium Assistance if they satisfy the following criteria:

-- Have 24 1⁄2 or more years of service, or - Are a disability retiree, or - Have 15 or more years of service and retired after reaching superannuation age, and - Participate in the PSERS Health Options Program or an employer-sponsored health insurance program.
+- Have 24 1⁄2 or more years of service, or

+- Are a disability retiree, or

+- Have 15 or more years of service and retired after reaching superannuation age